poojabhat1690/3-GAmES/README.md

                 f. table = refGene
               2. select bed format and 3' UTR.

-   Also download the intron, exon and refFlat annotations from the ucsc genome browser.
-Further processing has been done using the script : pipeline/pre-processing/getAnnotations.Rmd

- ### Annotations from ENSEMBL:
- Can be downloaded as a gff file from ensembl and processed.

- #### Annotations from ENSEMBL retreived from biomaRt

-Ensembl annotations were retrieved from biomart, using RStudio using the script pipeline/pre-processing/getAnnotations.Rmd processing ensembl annotations
-1. get only protein coding genes based on transcript biotype : allTranscripts_proteinCoding.txt .
-2. get protein coding genes with annotated 3' UTRs : proteinCoding_annotatedUTRs.txt
-3. protein coding genes with un annotated 3' UTRs : proteinCoding_UnannotatedUTRs.txt

-An example of the annotations required are provided in testdata/mm10.
-As of now 3' GAmES works with ensembl and refSeq annotations.

 ## Output description
 The ouput and all intermediate files are organized in the follwing folders: